Almost everyone will have at least one episode of low back pain.

 - 9 When Is Back Surgery Required For Pain?

 Lower Back Anatomy 101

-- Your body’s spine anatomy has four sections: the cervical spine (neck), thoracic spine (upper back), lumbar spine (lower back) and the sacral region, as Spine Health explains.
+- Your body’s spine anatomy is made up of four sections: the cervical spine (neck), thoracic spine (upper back), lumbar spine (lower back) and the sacral region.

 - These vertebrae are numbered L1 through L5

 - There are also muscles, tendons, and ligaments in the lower back that are attached to the bones and support the spine.
 This allows you to move and gives you the strength for bending down or twisting your torso.

 - In addition to the discs that cushion your vertebrae you have other joints in your spine called facet joints that help to provide support and movement.